Learn how to sleep after a hair transplant. The best positions, comfort tips, and guidelines for optimal recovery and graft survival.

 • Keep your head elevated to help fluids drain properly.

-• Use light entertainment to pass the time (a Kindle, podcasts, or even a good movie).
+• Use light entertainment to pass the time (a Kindle, podcasts, or a good movie).

 5. The Semi‑Sitting Position